Top Recruitment Trends for 2020

 What do recruitment professionals care about in 2020?
 More than 2,200 industry professionals worldwide weighed in with their thoughts on the top priorities, challenges, and issues that will be top of mind in the coming year.

 There are so many compelling findings to share, we couldn’t possibly fit them all into one article.
-You can explore the top recruitment trends in detail on the Global Recruitment Insights and Data (GRID) site.
-Find everything you want to know about recruitment n the year ahead in one easy place.
+You can explore the top recruiting trends in detail on the Global Recruitment Insights and Data (GRID) site.
+Find everything you want to know about recruiting in the year ahead in one easy place.

 - Interested in the top priorities for recruitment agencies?
 Check out this deep-dive article on the site.

 - Want to see a visual representation of the top trends?
 Check out these downloadable slides.